-Travel companies who pay bloggers to promote their products or services must make sure they don’t fall foul of advertising rules, writes Farina Azam, head of Intellectual Property at Travlaw LLP solicitors.
+Travel companies who pay bloggers to promote their products or services must make sure they don’t fall foul of advertising rules, writes Farina Azam, head of Intellectual Property at Travlaw solicitors.

 “The Advertising Standards Authority (ASA) has published new guidance reminding bloggers that they must make it clear if they are receiving payment for writing positive reviews or comments about a product or service.